While all dogs need human contact and should be treated as family members, some breeds are more independent than others.

 The ridgeback was originally a hunting dog who tracked lions, meaning he spent a lot of time in the brush without careful oversight.
 He’s still equipped to function independently today and doesn’t need constant attention like other breeds.
 He does need daily interaction with his family and exercise, however.
 His favorite activities combine the two, like jogging or hiking.

-Ridgebacks have strong prey drives, so never trust yours off-leash.
+Ridgebacks (and most Rhodesian ridgeback mixes, to be honest) have strong prey drives, so never trust yours off-leash.
 He will give chase without warning and won’t always come back when called.
 Due to his deerlike coloring, he should wear an orange vest when outdoors during hunting season, especially if you live in a rural area.

 Common Traits of Independent Dog Breeds

 Independent dog breeds aren’t all alike, but they tend to share a few traits, including:

 - Courage: Many independent dog breeds started as hunting dogs or livestock guardians, meaning they regularly put life and limb on the line.
 The most independent breeds don’t need constant reassurance: They have built-in confidence.
 Let your dog harness this instinct in ways that are safe yet stimulating, such as allowing him to patrol the yard or monitor the window for squirrely trespassers.

 - Working drive: All dogs were bred with a purpose, and those designated to tackle the toughest jobs tend to be the most independent.
 These dogs excel at thinking for themselves while putting their brains and bodies to work.
 Channeling this drive into something positive, such as canine sports and exercise, is essential in avoiding frustration.